cedemaagd/cedemaagd/README.md

 ## ✍️ Writing portfolio

 To view a sample, click the blue link text to open a PDF in the current window.
-To open the PDF in a different window, right-click the link text and choose "Open link in new tab".
+To open the PDF in a different window, right-click the link text and choose **Open link in new tab**.

 ### Technical communications